DPenner1/WritingSystemHistory/README.md

 *My sources were mainly [Wikipedia](https://en.wikipedia.org), [Omniglot](https://www.omniglot.com/), [Endangered Alphabets](https://www.endangeredalphabets.net/alphabets/) and sometimes Unicode inclusion proposals.*

   - **Asomtavruli (Old Georgian)**: Disputed origin.
 It seems the majority opinion is that it's derived from Greek, so I've shaded it that way, but also shaded it partially Independent as I don't really have another way of indicating that on the diagram.
   - **Baybayin**: Quite a few theories on origin, one of them is Gujarati which I am not including without stronger evidence as that would be hard to link with the current diagram layout.
+In the full diagram, I picked the earliest date that made it make sense.
   - **Bopomofo**: Based on it being used for computer input in Taiwan and Taiwan being around 23m people, I've bolded it for being used by over 10m people.
   - **Brahmi**: The majority academic opinion seems to favour Aramaic origin, but some advocate independent derivision or derivision from the Indus Script.
 Also, seems the Northern/Southern Brahmi distinction is mostly geographic grouping convenience?
 I can't find a lot of sources making the distinction, and Wikipedia doesn't really cite precise criteria on the grouping, but it's useful for this diagram.
   - **Hentaigana**: Maybe over 10m users?
 Wikipedia says its rare, but Japan is 100m+ people.